Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Experimental Setup

 \subsubsection{Microchip PolarFire SoC FPGA}

-As flash-based FPGA, we chose the Microchip PolarFire SoC MPFS250T-FCVG484EES, which is manufactured in a 28\,\si{\nano\meter} technology.
+As flash-based FPGA, we chose the Microchip PolarFire SoC MPFS250T-FCVG484EES, manufactured in a 28\,\si{\nano\meter} technology.
 The configuration is stored in distributed flash cells manufactured in Microchip's SONOS technology~\cite{microsemi_white_2017}, consisting of two floating-gate transistors.
-The chip is available on the PolarFire SoC FPGA Icicle Kit~\cite{microchip_mpfsiciclekites_2021} in a \ac{bga} flip-chip package with a lid.
-To access the chip backside, we could pry off the lid using a knife after cooling down the device in a common household freezer.
+The chip is available on the PolarFire SoC FPGA Icicle Kit in a \ac{bga} flip-chip package with a lid.
+After cooling down the device in a typical household freezer, we could pry off the lid using a knife to access the chip backside.
 The FPGA can be programmed using the Microsemi Libero \ac{ide}.
 In the PolarFire architecture~\cite{microchip_ug0680_2021}, the logic fabric is comprised of arrays of \acp{lc} that are connected by \ac{il}.
 Each \ac{lc} consists of 12 \acp{le}, whereas each \ac{le} contains a 4-input \ac{lut}, a \ac{ff}, and a \ac{mux}.
 Next to a connection to the \ac{il}, the individual \acp{le} inside one \ac{lc} are connected by a carry chain.
-Next to the \acp{lc}, there are other blocks, such as dedicated math and memory blocks, which are connected via the \ac{il} as well.
+Next to the \acp{lc}, there are other blocks, such as dedicated math and memory blocks, connected via the \ac{il}.